j4rl/j4rl/README.md

 - PHP
 - SQL
 - JQuery
-- ...and some other things 😄
+- ...and some other things like Python and stuff 😄